Skip to main content

 Growth Hormone Peptide Therapy

 Peptide therapies represent another frontier in metabolic optimization.
-These protocols use specific signaling molecules (peptides) to stimulate the body’s own production of from the pituitary gland.
+These protocols use specific signaling molecules (peptides) to stimulate the body’s own production of growth hormone from the pituitary gland.
 This approach is often preferred over direct injection of synthetic HGH because it honors the body’s natural pulsatile release patterns and feedback mechanisms.

 Integrated hormonal protocols are designed to restore systemic balance, addressing multiple metabolic pathways simultaneously.